WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 ## Abstract

-As the standards around verifiable credentials are starting to take form, different flavours of ‘verifiable credentials-like` data structures need to make necessary changes in order to leverage on the rulesets outlined and constantly reviewed by a knowledgeable community like RWOT and W3C.
+As the standards around verifiable credentials are starting to take form, different flavors of ‘verifiable credentials-like` data structures need to make necessary changes to leverage on the rulesets outlined and constantly reviewed by a knowledgeable community like RWOT and W3C.
 The purpose of this paper is to identify all of the changes needed for Blockcerts to comply with the Verifiable Credentials (VCs) & Decentralized Identifiers standards, and the additional benefits by using a blockchain in combination with Verifiable Credentials.

 ## VC Schema & Examples
 Verifiable Credentials are a data schema that is defined and published as a Proposed Recommendation to W3C.
-It seeks to represent the same information that a physical credential represents that are also tamper-evident and more trustworthy while also addressing future considerations in our societies that are becoming increasingly digitalised.
-Some of these concerns include but are not limited to privacy preserving goals.
+It seeks to represent the same information that a physical credential represents that are also tamper-evident and more trustworthy while also addressing future considerations in our societies that are becoming increasingly digitalized.
+Some of these concerns include but are not limited to privacy-preserving goals.

 An example of a minimally viable Verifiable Credential can be seen below: